ChristopherJoonMiller/hexit/README.md

 # HexIt

-HexIt is a Hex Editor written in C++ using the ncruses and termkey libraries.
+HexIt is a Hex Editor written in C++ using the ncurses and termkey libraries.

 On OSX these can both be installed with brew:
 > brew install ncurses